ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ```

 Run the editor and see if your implementation works.
 Drop an image into editor content and it should be uploaded to the server, handled by the `MyUploadAdapter`.

+## What's next?

+Check out the {@link features/image-upload comprehensive "Image upload" guide} to learn more about different ways of uploading images in CKEditor 5.
+See the {@link features/image Image feature} guide to find out more about handling images in CKEditor 5.